Hidden Markov Models and the Bayes Filter in Categorical Probability: The Bayes filter in Markov categories

 \end{defn}

-Note that the marginalizations on the right-hand side are precisely those over the state spaces $X_0, \dots, X_{t-1}$.
+The marginalizations on the right-hand side are precisely those over the state spaces $X_0, \dots, X_{t-1}$.
 We can therefore also phrase this definition in the following form: the Bayes filter at time $t$ is any morphism $\filtB{t} \colon Y_{\left[t\right]} \to X_t$ such that

-In particular, $\filtB{t}$ is generally not strictly unique.
+By \Cref{rmk:ConditionalASUniqueness}, $\filtB{t}$ is often not strictly unique.
 For example in $\finstoch$, on a sequence of outcomes $y_0, \ldots, y_t$ which has probability zero, $\filtB{t}$ is completely arbitrary, which intuitively means that we can make an arbitrary inference about the hidden state.
-Nevertheless, the general uniqueness property of conditionals (\cref{rmk:ConditionalASUniqueness}) shows that $\filtB{t}$ is unique up to $\as{\Ch{Y}{t}}$ equality, which is why we still speak of \emph{the} Bayes filter.
+We nevertheless speak of \emph{the} Bayes filter, as the choice is unique up to $\Ch{Y}{t}$-\as{} equality.

-Since the definition of $\filtB{t}$ is difficult to work with in practice due to the space $Y_{\left[t\right]}$ that we condition on having size exponential in $t$ (when it is finite), we now develop recursion formulas for this conditional which generalize known formulas to the categorical setting.
+Since the definition of $\filtB{t}$ is difficult to work with in practice due to the space $Y_{\left[t\right]}$ that we condition on having size exponential in $t$ (when it is finite), it is useful to have recursion formulas that unravel this complexity.

 \begin{prop} The Bayes filter can be recursively computed through conditionals as\footnote{This formulation was suggested to us by Dario Stein.}